RuqinZhang/HelloWorld/README.md

 **Part 2 - Use our GUI!**

    GUI testing process:

+   Please STRICTLY follow the following steps.
 1. Run ``gui.ipynb``
-2. Enter the product name in the first entry, click Search button.
+2. Enter the product name in the first entry
+3. Enter your email address in the second entry
+4. Click Search button
+5. Click "Confirm Email and Subscribe" button.
-3. Click Price button to sort by price and Sale button to sort by sale.
+6. Click ``price`` button to sort by price and ``sale`` button to sort by sale.
-4. Enter your email address and click "Confirm Email and Subscribe" button.
-5. Close GUI.
+7. Close GUI.

    **DO NOT RUN GUI ON VIRTUAL MACHINE!**